Artwork Page for Crackle-glazed Bowl

 Description

-During the Goryeo period (918-1392), about 260 kilns operated in mainly Jeolla and Chungcheong provinces, meeting a high consumer demand.
-Celadon wares used for everyday such as this bowl were among the most common burial objects in elites' tombs.
+During the Goryeo period (918–1392), about 260 kilns operated in mainly Jeolla and Chungcheong provinces, meeting a high consumer demand.
+Celadon wares used for everyday such as this bowl were among the most common burial objects in tombs of the elites.
 Furnishing tombs with an elaborate assemblage of objects was believed to honor and comfort the newly dead.
-Generally, Goryeo tombs were left untouched until the late 19th century.
+Generally, Goryeo tombs were left untouched until the late 1800s.
 During the colonial period (1910–45), however, Japanese archaeologists competitively excavated the tombs located in Kaeseong, the former capital of the Goryeo period, and these wares soon became available for Japanese and Western collectors.

 Crackle-glazed Bowl